wkumari/draft-wkumari-opsawg-sdi/README.md

    $ openssl req -x509 -days 36500 -key key.pem -in SN19842256.csr -out
    SN19842256.crt

-Kumari & Doyle          Expires November 21, 2020              [Page 16]

-Internet-Draft            Secure Device Install                 May 2020

    The router then sends the key to the vendor's keyserver for publication (not shown).

+Kumari & Doyle          Expires December 10, 2020              [Page 17]

+Internet-Draft            Secure Device Install                June 2020

 B.2.
 Step 2: Generating the encrypted configuration.